 “Class Day is a favorite memory because it is just so beautiful and serene.
 I was crying inside and out, because my big sis’ and all my friends in the older Odd class were just about to graduate.”
 As a commuter student, Arielle’s participation in the Meredith traditions helped her remain connected to campus.

 Involvement on campus and in the community have enhanced Arielle’s experiences and prepared her for the future.
-While attending college full-time, she served as a freshman student adviser, taught piano lessons, directed the children’s choir at her church, and volunteered weekly at local elementary schools.
+While attending college full-time, she served as a freshman student advisor, taught piano lessons, directed the children’s choir at her church, and volunteered weekly at local elementary schools.

 A self-proclaimed over-achiever, at times Arielle found her tendency to become involved a challenge to manage.